 How Much Does the Provider You Choose Affect Home Insurance Costs?

-Your choice of insurer is the fourth most influential factor in Maine home insurance rates, with prices ranging from 61% below to 98% above the state average.
+Your insurer choice impacts Maine home insurance costs.
+Prices swing from 61% below to 98% above the state average between carriers for identical coverage.

 How Much Does Credit Affect Home Insurance Costs?